 The new definition can help you hire smarter.

-When you begin to see marketing as more than just sending out tweets and creating brochures for an upcoming event, your hiring needs will change.
+When you begin to see nonprofit marketing as more than just sending out tweets and creating brochures for an upcoming event, your hiring needs will change.
 It will become clear that successful marketing requires sophisticated, senior talent capable of helping your organization’s marketing achieve its full potential.
-We suggest making marketing a part of your C-Suite, and allowing your marketing leader to hire a team, as your budget allows.
+We suggest making marketing a part of your C-Suite, and allowing your nonprofit marketing leader to hire a team, as your budget allows.
 But marketing shouldn’t just be the marketing team’s responsibility.
 Everyone at your organization plays a role in marketing, and it’s important to make sure your staff, board, volunteers and other internal stakeholders understand how to communicate about what you do in a way that is personal, yet consistent.